Joseph Chamberlain: Involvement in Jameson Raid: 1895–96

 On Boxing Day, Chamberlain informed Salisbury that a rebellion was expected, though he said he remained uncertain of its date.
 In fact, Chamberlain had requested his Assistant Under-Secretary to encourage Rhodes to "hurry up" (given the deteriorating Venezuelan situation).
-Upon learning of the raid's initiation on 31 December (two days after it began), Chamberlain remarked, "If this succeeds, it will ruin me.
+Upon learning of the Jameson Raid's initiation on 31 December (two days after it began), Chamberlain remarked, "If this succeeds, it will ruin me.
 I'm going up to London to crush it".
-He ordered Governor-General Hercules Robinson to repudiate the raid and warned Rhodes that his implication in the raid would endanger the Company's charter.
+He ordered Governor Hercules Robinson to repudiate the raid and warned Rhodes that his implication in the raid would endanger the Company's charter.
 The raid ultimately failed, and the raiders, including Jameson, were arrested and tried in London.

 During the trial, Rhodes' solicitor claimed that cablegrams between Rhodes and his agents in London, including Chamberlain's urge to "hurry up," demonstrated that the Colonial Office "influenced the actions of those in South Africa" who had participated in the raid.
 The solicitor further alleged that Chamberlain had transferred the land to the Company to facilitate the raid.
 In June 1896, Chamberlain showed Salisbury one or more of the cablegrams and offered his resignation.
 Salisbury refused, possibly reluctant to lose the government's most popular figure, and aggressively supported Chamberlain by endorsing his threat to withdraw the Company's charter if the cablegrams were revealed.
 Accordingly, Rhodes withheld them.
 As no evidence was produced, a select committee absolved Chamberlain of responsibility.

 Chamberlain's involvement in the planning and ultimate failure of the raid remain controversial, as do his and Salisbury's subsequent efforts to obscure the extent of that involvement.
 In 2002, The Van Riebeeck Society published Secret History of the Jameson Raid and the South African Crisis, 1895–1902, a contemporary insider account by Robinson's secretary, Sir Graham Bower.
 Bower suggests that the Colonial Office covered up Chamberlain's own involvement and knowledge of the raid.
-In a 2004 review for The Historian, Alan Cousins commented, "A number of major themes and concerns emerge, perhaps the most poignant being Bower’s accounts of his being made a scapegoat in the aftermath of the raid: 'since a scapegoat was wanted, I was willing to serve my country in that capacity.'"
+In a 2004 review for The Historian, Alan Cousins commented, "A number of major themes and concerns emerge, perhaps the most poignant being Bower's accounts of his being made a scapegoat in the aftermath of the raid: 'since a scapegoat was wanted, I was willing to serve my country in that capacity.'"